icerpc/icerpc-csharp/examples/README.md

 connections.
 It also shows how to make an asynchronous invocation and wait for a reply.
 ## [Bidir](./Bidir/)

-This example application illustrates how make bidirectional calls.
+This example application illustrates how to make bidirectional calls.

 ## [GenericHost](./GenericHost/)